SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 The inn had mostly gone back to its business but the three peasants watched intently.
 Eventually the dragon knight spoke again, his voice low.

-"I owe you a lot, John—but not everything."
+"I owe you a lot, John-but not everything."

 "I'm not asking everything."

 "No, that's not how it starts.
 But I have this feeling that's how it'll end."

 "What does your oath say?
-'Even should the sun stop in the sky, even should the night—'"
+'Even should the sun stop in the sky, even should the night-'"

 "John," the dragon knight said, his voice suddenly sad.
 Exasperated.
 "You don't want to quote my oath to me.
 You really don't.
 I liked serving with you.
-I have fond memories of that time—of you.
+I have fond memories of that time-of you.
 Don't spoil it."
 He looked at his friend, the three peasants, then shook his head and turned to leave the inn.

 "Vaant," Sir John said, following.
 "Sir Vaantikalisax, by your *oath*!"
 The dragon knight stopped and spun around.
 Everyone in the inn was watching the show again.
 Act two.

 "The people need leadership," John said.

 Vaantikalisax's reptile eyes flashed in anger.
 "They *had it*!
 Thirty years, and what did it amount to?!
-I watched Ajax … I watched him …" The dragon knight's eyes flinched.
+I watched Ajax...
+I watched him..."
+The dragon knight's eyes flinched.
 His clawed hands tightened on his mace and shield.
-"I watched the oath … fail."
+"I watched the oath... fail."

-"Vaant … Vaant, the Dragon Phalanx didn't *fail*.
+"Vaant...
+Vaant, the Dragon Phalanx didn't *fail*.
 You were *betrayed*.
 It was Mandrake!
 One of your own, don't you get it?
 You're just as fallible as the rest of us.
 You were never 'incorruptible.'
 It's just what we wanted to believe.
-You're just people—like the rest of us."
+You're just people-like the rest of us."

 The dragon knight looked at the people around him, at the three peasants desperate for someone, anyone, to help them.
 Then he looked back to his friend.